JuliaGraphics/Luxor.jl/docs/src/polygons.md

 ```
 ### Smoothing polygons

-Because polygons can have sharp corners, the `polysmooth()` function can attempt to insert
-arcs at the corners.
+Because polygons can have sharp corners, the experimental `polysmooth()` function attempts to insert arcs at the corners and draw the result.

-The original polygon is shown in red; the smoothed polygon is drawn on top:
+The original polygon is shown in red; the smoothed polygon is shown on top:

 ```@example
 using Luxor # hide